 On garden gnomes and parked cars: This section is an assessment of lens usability in the real world.

-One of the frustrations I have with many reviews of vintage and rangefinder camera lenses is that it seems that people reviewing lenses and making recommendations must just take pictures of garden gnomes and parked cars.
-I don’t understand how they actually use some of these lenses in real life outside of their backyard.
+One of the frustrations I have with many reviews of vintage and rangefinder camera lenses is that it seems that reviewers only seem to take pictures of garden gnomes and parked cars.
+They must not leave their house because I don’t understand how they actually use some of these lenses they recommend.
 Garden gnomes don’t move.
 Neither do parked cars.
-They also don’t get mad at you while they are waiting for you and your little hipster rangefinder trying to find focus thinking to themselves “we would be done already if he just used the iPhone but we still are going to have to tell him how impressed we are by his stupid hobby even though he is still jacking around with that silly thing.”
+They also don’t get mad at you while they are waiting for you and your little hipster rangefinder trying to find focus thinking to themselves “we would be done already if he just used the iPhone but we still are going to have to tell him how impressed we are by his stupid hobby even though he is still jacking around with that silly manual focus lens.”

-Making vintage lenses work for me means they need to be useable.
+Making vintage and manual focus lenses work for me means they need to be useable.
 What was acceptable 50 years ago might not be acceptable today.
 Short focusing throws are important.
 Sticky helicoids are deal-breakers.
 Focusing tabs are a plus.
 The way the aperture clicks, sounds, or feels is irrelevant.
-There will be no mention of “build quality” because I probably couldn’t get a lens back together again after I took it apart to assess the “build quality” anyway.
+There will be no mention of “build quality” because I can’t really do more than tell you it is heavy.